arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my evearyday life, through all its ups and downs and dull mundanities.

+### 04.06.16
+I'm tired and it's late, so let's just copy & paste some cool stuff that I found today.

+> An aphorism (from Greek ἀφορισμός aphorismos, "delimitation") is a terse saying,
+> expressing a general truth, principle, or astute observation, and spoken or
+> written in a laconic and memorable form

+and...
+>The Cornell box is a test aimed at determining the accuracy of rendering software
+> by comparing the rendered scene with an actual photograph of the same scene,
+> and has become a commonly used 3D test model.

+For more information, I refer you to Google.

 ### 04.05.16
 According to Alfred Hershey (of the Hershey-Chase experiments) heaven is:
 "To find one really good experiment and keep doing it over and over."